NadavNV/RoguePython/Player Guide.md

 * **Bleed** - Deals 1 damage per stack at the start of the turn.
 Reduced by 1 at the end of the turn.
 * **Burning** - Deals 1 damage per stack at the start of the turn.
 Reduced by half (rounded down) at the end of the turn.
+* **Blight** - Deals 1 damage per stack at the end of the turn.
+Increased by 1 at the end of the turn.
 * **Exposed** - Damage received from attacks is increased by 50%.
 Reduced by 1 at the end of the turn.
 * **Shattered** - Block gained from cards is reduced by 50%.
 Reduced by 1 at the end of the turn.